Avelino (rapper): 2015–2016: Collaborations with Wretch 32 and Young Fire, Old Flame

+2016–2022: FYO extended play and non-album singles

 On 7 April 2016, Avelino released his debut EP, FYO, for free download.
 It was executive produced by Raf Riley.
 The project, which stands for Fuck Your Opinion, has received considerable support from BBC Radio 1; "Youniverse" has been played by MistaJam, and the title track was added to 1Xtra's C-list playlist on 6–12 May 2016.
 Supporters of the song include Annie Mac and Charlie Sloth.
 The EP topped Semtex's Mixtape Top 5 chart.
-He is currently working on his debut studio album.
+It was said in 2015 that he was working on his debut studio album.

 Avelino released a new single, "On a Roll", for free download via SoundCloud on 30 August 2016.
 The song features guest vocals from Abra Cadabra, and has been played by DJ Target on 1Xtra.
 The same week, Avelino featured on Wretch 32's single "Open Conversation & Mark Duggan", released on 1 September 2016, a day prior to his third studio album, Growing Over Life.

 On 10 February 2017, Avelino released a single titled "Energy" which features Skepta and Stormzy.
 The single was used by EA Sports game, FIFA 18 demo and is being touted as the headline song on FIFA 18 soundtrack.
 At the time of writing, Energy's official music video has racked up over 1.5 million views on YouTube and various remixes, notably with regular collaborator Wretch 32, have been released.

 In May 2018, Avelino released "So Fine", featuring Haile WSTRN, which was certified Silver by the British Phonographic Industry (BPI) in 2023.
 Later in 2018, he released "Boasy", featuring Not3s, which was certified silver by the BPI in 2019.

+2022–2023: Debut album God Save the Streets

+In 2023, three years after announcing it, Avelino released his debut album God Save the Streets.
+Named in reference to the Sex Pistols song "God Save the Queen" as a nod to the commonalities between rap and punk rock, the album featured bass guitar from Glen Matlock on its lead single "Vex", which featured Ghetts and BackRoad Gee.
+Over the course of the album, its lyrics tackle subjects such as inequality and mental health.